 Eight years ago I began this regular feature where I share a few posts and resources from around the Web related to ESL/EFL or to language in general that have caught my attention.

 You might also be interested in THE BEST RESOURCES, ARTICLES & BLOG POSTS FOR TEACHERS OF ELLS IN 2021.

 In addition, look for our book on teaching ELLs, which was published in the Spring of 2018 and learn about our new book.

 Here are this week’s choices:

-I’m adding this last tweet to The Best Guides To ESL/EFL/ELL Terminology:
+I’m adding this tweet to The Best Scaffolded Writing Frames For Students:

 📝 Need help getting ELLs to organize a well-structured, clear response to academic questions?